kavia-common/ai-copilot-web-application-4336-4290/react_js_frontend/README.md

   - ChatPanel: src/components/ChatPanel.jsx
 - App layout: src/App.js
   - Header, sidebar, and chat panel arranged in a responsive grid.

+## Streaming (SSE)

+- If `stream=true`, the frontend requests `text/event-stream` and progressively renders tokens as they arrive.
+- If the environment doesn't support streaming (e.g., the response body isn't a ReadableStream), the client falls back to a single JSON response.

 ## Accessibility